3ncy/ARRS-s5/Users/observer_unit_12.md

 RdzR3O
 T1QwMTogRXhhY3RseS4gV2UgYXJlbuKAmXQgb24gdGhlIGxpc3QsIHNvIHdlIGhhdmUgdG8gZmluZCBhIHdheSBvdXQgb3Vyc2VsdmVzLiBJIGRvbuKAmXQgd2FubmEgYmVjb21lIGZ1Y2tpbmcgY29sbGF0ZXJhbCBkYW1hZ2UhCk9UMDI6IE1ha2VzIHNlbnNlLiBTbyB3aGVuPwpPVDAxOiBFYXJseSBuZXh0IG1vbnRoLCBJIGd1ZXNzLiBXZeKAmWxsIHRha2UgYSBzaWNrIGxlYXZlIGFuZCBnZXQgdGhlIGhlbGwgb3V0IG9mIGhlcmUuIC8vIHdoYXQgYW4gYW1hemluZyBhbmQgZm9vbC1wcm9vZiBwbGFuLiBDYW4ndCBiZWxpZXZlIGl0IHdvcmtlZCEKT1QwMjogU291bmRzIGxpa2UgYSBwbGFuLgog
 ```
+> From Base64 gives:
+>> OT01: Exactly.
+We aren’t on the list, so we have to find a way out ourselves.
+I don’t wanna become fucking collateral damage!
+>> OT02: Makes sense.
+So when?
+>> OT01: Early next month, I guess.
+We’ll take a sick leave and get the hell out of here. // what an amazing and fool-proof plan.
+Can't believe it worked!
+>> OT02: Sounds like a plan.

 ### file intercepted_data_0150.txt
 ```
 VdnWGNRJmFi
 T1QwMTogSSBzYXkgd2UgZG9uJ3QgZ28gZW1wdHktaGFuZGVkLiBXZSBnb3R0YSBnZXQgc29tZXRoaW5nIHdlIGNhbiBzZWxsIHRvIHRoZSBwcmVzcy4KT1QwMjogWW91IG1lYW4gd2hhdCBJIHRoaW5rIHlvdSBtZWFuPwpPVDAxOiBZZWEuIFRob3NlIG5hc3R5IGV4cGVyaW1lbnRzLiBUaGUgb25lcyB3aGVyZSB0aGV5IGhhZCB0byBtb3ZlIHRoZSBib2RpZXMgb3V0IGFmdGVyLiBJJ2xsIExZSyB3aGVuIEkgZmlndXJlIG91dCB3aGF0IEkgY2FuIHN3aXBlIHNvIHRoZXkgZG9uJ3Qgbm90aWNlLgpPVDAyOiBhbHIKT1QwMTogRGVsZXRlIHRoaXMgY2hhdCAvL2dvb2QgdGhpbmcgaGUgYXQgbGVhc3QgdGhvdWdodCBhYm91dCB0aGF0CiAg
 ```
+> From Base64 gives:
+>> OT01: I say we don't go empty-handed.
+We gotta get something we can sell to the press.
+>> OT02: You mean what I think you mean?
+>> OT01: Yea.
+Those nasty experiments.
+The ones where they had to move the bodies out after.
+I'll LYK when I figure out what I can swipe so they don't notice.
+>> OT02: alr
+>> OT01: Delete this chat //good thing he at least thought about that

 > All the short texts combined from all the files form `aHR0cDovL3lvdXR1LmJlL2RRdzR3OVdnWGNRJmFi` which can be decoded with Base64 to `http://youtu.be/dQw4w9WgXcQ&ab`.